asreview/citation-file-formatting/README.md

 Describe open/closed source?

 ### Compatibility
+Below, the software and tools have been described from the user's perspective, namely concerning the whole workflow of systematic review.
+This workflow usually consists of using multiple solutions and tools which have to work together but often do not or do barely so.
+The compatibility matrices should give you a better idea what works and what doesn't.

+#### Supported Formats Per Software
 Below, you can find a table outlining import/export capabilities of previously described software.
 Namely, different file formats commonly used within the field of scientific referencing are described.

 Guide for using the table: